-In partnership with Swinburne University of Technology’s Centre for Social Impact, and funding support by beyondblue and the Mitchell Institute for Health and Education Policy, Creativity Australia has undertaken an evaluation of the With One Voice Program.
+In partnership with Swinburne University of Technology’s Centre for Social Impact, and with funding support from beyondblue and the Mitchell Institute for Health and Education Policy, Creativity Australia undertook an evaluation of the With One Voice Program.

 THE KEY BENEFITS AND OUTCOMES